 - Good communication between workers

 - Safety guard rails

 - Training and care in loading and securing cargo

 Legal Rights for Victims of Maritime Spinal Cord Injuries

 These laws are in place to ensure you and others like you have the chance to be financially secure and stable.
-If you die as the result of a spinal injury, your family should also be protected and have access to death benefits.
+If you die from a spinal injury, your family should be protected and have access to death benefits.

 You can rely on an experienced advocate to help make sure you and your family get these guaranteed rights.